microsoft/code-with-engineering-playbook/docs/observability/tools/OpenTelemetry.md

 OpenTelemetry is an open-source observability standard that defines how to generate, collect and describe telemetry in distributed systems.
 OpenTelemetry also provides a single-point distribution of a set of APIs, SDKs, and instrumentation libraries that implements the open-source standard, which can collect, process, and orchestrate telemetry data (signals) like traces, metrics, and logs.
 It supports multiple popular languages (Java, .NET, Python, JavaScript, Golang, Erlang, etc.).
 Open telemetry follows a vendor-agnostic and standards-based approach for collecting and managing telemetry data.
 An important point to note is that OpenTelemetry does not have its own backend; all telemetry collected by OpenTelemetry Collector must be sent to a backend like Prometheus, Jaeger, Zipkin, Azure Monitor, etc. Open telemetry is also the 2nd most active CNCF project only after Kubernetes.

-The main two Problems OpenTelemetry solves are: First, vendor neutrality for tracing, monitoring, and logging APIs and second, out-of-the-box cross-platform context propagation implementation for end-to-end tracing over heterogeneous components.
+The main two Problems OpenTelemetry solves are: First, vendor neutrality for tracing, monitoring, and logging APIs and second, out-of-the-box cross-platform context propagation implementation for end-to-end distributed tracing over heterogeneous components.

 ## Open Telemetry Core Concepts